EMDR Basics-Chicago EMDR Therapist Answers: What is EMDR Therapy and How Does EMDR Work?

 The bilateral stimulation (BLS,) or stimulation to both sides of the brain, and the dual attention stimuli (DAS) often take the form of guided eye movements.
 BLS and dual attention stimuli can also be done through tapping, music or other sounds, walking, marching, or other movements that engage both sides of the body and the brain.
 Following a brief period of processing time, the BLS/DAS is paused and the therapist encourages the person to reflect on what they noticed during processing or what may have shifted in their physical or emotional responses, or their thoughts relating to the experience.
 Care is taken by the therapist to monitor the person’s progress and support pacing so that the processing is manageable and complete without being overwhelming.
 This pattern of guided processing and checking in continues until connecting with the memory no longer activates intense emotions, body reactions, or negative beliefs; and instead activates adaptive beliefs.

 Insights into the exact mechanisms that support the effectiveness of EMDR continue to be enhanced by ongoing research and brain imaging (1).
 Explorations into the roles of mechanisms such as bilateral stimulation, dual attention, working memory, relaxation, neural integration, and interhemispheric connectivity continue to lend additional insight into our collective understanding of just EMDR works.
-For more information about who may benefit from EMDR therapy and answers to some common EMDR myths, read this article.
+For more information about who may benefit from EMDR therapy and answers to some common EMDR myths, read this article, or explore more about what to expect during EMDR therapy.
+This guide to find the best EMDR therapist and these top questions to ask and EMDR therapist can also help you connect with the right EMDR therapist for you.

 Find EMDR Therapy Chicago North Shore or Virtual EMDR Therapy Online for Anxiety, PTSD, Burnout, Stress, and More